mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

-You are not a coder.
+You aren't a coder.
 You are a human who codes and solves problems.
 Our identities and worth are so much more than our jobs.
 Also, ask any and every question regardless if you think people will judge you.
 All our learning journeys are different.

 Https://x.com/gingerbeer5280